 The library will schedule appointments for group visits based on a policy of “schedule permitting.”
 Visits will be scheduled only when sufficient library staff is available to maintain normal library services while providing service to the group.

 Unscheduled groups will be courteously accommodated when circumstances allow.
 The library will inform the leaders of these groups of the Group Visits Policy and ask the groups to pre-schedule their future visits to the library with the appropriate department.

 Discipline is the responsibility of the group leader.
-The library requires that the group provide one adult for every 10 children or young adults, who will stay with the group at all times to maintain proper library behavior as outlined in the library’s Courteous Conduct Policy.
+The library requires that the group provide one adult supervisor (age 18+ years old) for every 10 attendees, who will stay with the group at all times to maintain proper library behavior as outlined in the library’s Courteous Conduct Policy.

-This policy applies to organized groups of five or more individuals (adults and/or children), including such groups as those from childcare centers and homes; nursery schools; local public, charter and private schools; scout groups; day camps; adult education programs; and other institutions and organizations.
+This policy applies to organized groups of five or more individuals (adults and/or children), including such groups as those from childcare centers and homes; nursery schools; local public, charter and private schools; scout groups; day camps; adult education programs; adult day support programs; and other institutions and organizations.

 The library reserves the right to limit group size to ensure that general library operations are not disrupted.